We compare what's there to find the best deals for you.

 Beginning a quarter of a mile north of Eagle Beach, and stretching all the way along Palm Beach – its alternative moniker – the glamorous, fast-paced High-Rise is where Aruba’s classic hotels are located.
 It’s the island’s Las Vegas, Waikiki and Cote d’Azur rolled into one.

 A dozen of Aruba’s premier all-inclusive resorts are here, stretching back from the beach into landscaped grounds.
 Some are decidedly upscale, others more mid-range in price and informal (everyone wears flip-flops) in atmosphere.
 You’ll always find flashy casinos, as well as a supporting troupe of restaurants, bars, pools, stages and, normally, spa facilities.
 Dive boats depart along the coast from their respective piers.

 Sitting regally at Palm Beach’s far end, the Ritz Carlton is probably the most luxurious High-Rise hotel.
 One of Aruba’s cheaper options, the Holiday Inn Resort positioned midway along the beach is a good shout if you’re on a budget.

 Aruba hotel rates plummet in the summer, the island's low season, which essentially lasts from spring through to autumn.
 That said, with so many resorts and all-inclusive hotels available, cheap Aruba package holidays are readily available throughout the year.

 Free credits – for casinos, spas and bars – are a common element of special deals among the bigger hotels.
-Palm Beach’s Hilton Aruba Caribbean Resort has been known to reduce room rates by up to 40% in autumn, and chuck in resort credits of $150 on top.
+Palm Beach’s Hilton Aruba Caribbean Resort has been known to offer one free night as part of their summer sale, and chuck in resort credits of $100 on top.